Mission San José de Tumacácori

-Mission San José de Tumacácori (Cemagĭ Gakolig crooked limestone place) is a historic Spanish mission preserved in its present form by Franciscans in 1828.
+Mission San José de Tumacácori (Cemagĭ Gakolig crooked limestone place) is a historic Spanish mission near Nogales, Arizona, preserved in its present form by Franciscans in 1828.

 History

 Mission San Cayetano del Tumacácori was established by Jesuits in 1691 in a location near a Sobaipuri settlement on the east side of the Santa Cruz River.
 Services were held in a small adobe structure built by the inhabitants of the village.

 After the O'odham rebellion of 1751 the mission was abandoned for a time.
 In 1752, the village was reestablished and in 1753 the church of the Mission San José de Tumacácori began construction at the present site on the west side of the Santa Cruz River.
 This first church structure was erected for use by the mission in 1757.
 The architectural style of the church is Spanish Colonial.

 Rumors spread within the Spanish kingdom that the Jesuit priests had amassed a fortune on the peninsula and were becoming very powerful.
 On February 3, 1768 King Carlos III ordered the Jesuits forcibly expelled from the Viceroyalty of New Spain (colonial México) and returned to Spain.
+They were replaced by Franciscan missionaries.

+Alejo García Conde, intendant-governor of Arizpe, officially granted the mission land to the resident O'odham in response to an 1806 petition.
+The initial grant, made on December 17, 1806, included a fundo legal and an estancia.
+A series of interviews with natives and legal decisions in 1807 clarified and extended the boundaries of the mission.

+The deed to Tumacácori was lost in 1841.
+The mission was declared abandoned in 1843, and accordingly auctioned in 1844.
+Francisco Alejandro de Aguilar purchased it for five hundred pesos, on behalf of his brother-in-law, Manuel María Gándara.
+A small O'odham community continued to live and farm on the mission, until an 1848 Apache attack killed nine of them and the survivors abandoned the site.